rshuston/FunWithUITests-iOS/README.md

 ## Testing from the Terminal

-You can perform testing from the macOS Terminal.
+You can perform testing from the macOS Terminal using `xcodebuild`.
 This is useful for CI and other automated activities.
-Here are some useful command examples, using the "iPhone SE (2nd generation)" simulator, configured for iOS=13.5.
+Here are some useful examples, using the "iPhone SE (2nd generation)" simulator, configured for iOS=13.5.

+__Note:__ Running iOS tests via `xcodebuild` on a simulator as the platform will run the simulator in headless mode.
+You won't see the simulator screen, but you will still hear any keyboard clicks and sounds that your app may produce.

 ### Show available testing destinations